-The headteacher is responsible for determining whether it is appropriate to notify the police of the action taken against a child.
+The Head of School and Executive Head Teacher is responsible for determining whether it is appropriate to notify the police of the action taken against a child.
 If the misbehaviour could be of a criminal nature, or poses a serious threat to a member of the public, the police will be informed.